Vivero/Kerbal-VR/README.md

 # KerbalVR

-An add-on for Kerbal Space Program (KSP) to enable the use of a virtual reality headset (HTC Vive, Windows MR, Oculus Rift, etc), as supported by OpenVR.
+An add-on for Kerbal Space Program (KSP) to enable the use of a virtual reality headset (HTC Vive, Valve Index, Windows MR, Oculus Rift, etc), as supported by OpenVR.
 Supports in-flight IVA, and room-scale VAB / SPH.

 ### FOLLOW the [Install Guide](https://github.com/Vivero/Kerbal-VR/wiki/Install-Guide), as there is a little bit more setup compared to other KSP mods.

 ----

-**Built for KSP v1.7.1**
+**Built for KSP v1.9.1**

 [Demonstration video](https://www.youtube.com/watch?v=DjQauN66rQA)

 ----

-This is a WIP mod to allow the use of the HTC Vive (and any other HMD supported by the OpenVR SDK) in KSP.
-The primary focus is for use in IVA, and can also be used to walk around inside the VAB or SPH (room-scale).
+This is a forever-WIP mod to allow the use of VR headsets in KSP.
+The primary focus is for flight control in IVA, but can also be used for room-scale viewing inside the VAB or SPH.

 IVA in VR puts you inside the cockpit of your craft.
 You can look around (and walk around if you have the physical space around you).
-Currently, it is possible to interact with cockpit instrumentation provided by the RPM mod (see note below); I am actively working on adding more immersive features for the cockpit (more **coming soon!**).
+Currently, it is possible to interact with cockpit instrumentation provided by the RPM mod (see note below); more immersive features for the cockpit may come sometime in the future.
 The goal is to replace the use of the keyboard and mouse entirely with interactive cockpit controls (buttons, switches, control sticks, throttles, etc.)

 Room-scale VR in the VAB and SPH allows you to walk around inside the building and see your craft at a 1:1 scale.

-It is possible to get 90 FPS by following the **Performance Tips** below.
+Performance will vary wildly between setups.
+There is an infinite combination of PC specs, video cards, VR rendering resolutions, headset refresh rates, etc. It is difficult to achieve a smooth experience, but you may try the **Performance Tips** below.

 **You may experience random crashes while using the mod.
 You have been warned.**

-VR will only work with KSP using Direct3D 12, i.e. you need to use the `-force-d3d12` flag on the executable.
-It will not work if you try to run KSP normally.
-To enable the Direct3D 12 flag, create a Shortcut to either `KSP.exe` or `KSP_x64.exe`, and on the shortcut Properties, append `-force-d3d12` to the Target.
-Follow the [Install Guide](https://github.com/Vivero/Kerbal-VR/wiki/Install-Guide) if you're having trouble.

 ## Requirements